chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 ```

-### Overriding equals()
+### The equals() Method
-Common uses of the equals() method:
+Common uses of overriding the equals() method:

 - To sort or search through a collection of objects, the equals() and hashCode() methods are essential.

 - String class has overridden the equals() method (inherited from the class Object), so you could compare two different String objects to see if their contents are equivalent.

 - There is a wrapper class for every kind of primitive.
 The folks who created the Integer class decided that if two different Integer instances both hold the int value 5, they are equal.
-The fact that the value 5 lives in two separate objects doesn't matter.

 - To know if two object references are identical, use ==.
 But to know if the attributes of the objects themselves (not the references) are equal, use the equals() method.

 For each class you write, you must decide if it makes sense to consider two different instances equal.

-### What It Means If You Don't Override equals()
+**What It Means If You Don't Override equals()?**
 Unless you override equals(), two objects are considered equal only if the two references refer to the same object, since the equals() method in class Object uses only the == operator for comparisons.

 - You won't be able to use those objects as a key in a hashtable